Search our 12 Collections All Products are Handmade and Natural

-We Are an Online Store with a Cottage Studio and a Traveling Herbal Boutique
+We Are an Online Store, Cottage Boutique, and Traveling Boutique

 Want a Custom or Party Order?
 Email us at email@example.com

 This Winter, surprisingly, hasn't been a tough one for me.
 It's the first time I've ever not had a full-time corporate job, and I've had the pleasure of being a stay-at-home mom.
 I find myself in the kitchen from morning until night keeping up with the routine of cooking healthy meals for the family.
 We have been gluten-free, crap-free for months and it hasn't posed too much of a challenge.
 The biggest challenge of all has been keeping the kitchen stocked full of fresh fruits and vegetables and the fridge loaded with eggs.
 That being said, there are times when we have to put aside regimens and strict goals to follow what our instinct is calling for and just give the health hustle a rest.
 On my shopping trip last week I looked at the bag of rye flour on the shelf, among twenty other types of flours, and nearly salivated.
 I picked it up and really wanted to make something wholesome and couldn't wait.